Dassault Mirage III Australian procurement: Embargo controversy

 In 1967 a policy shift in the French Government concerning the Middle East led to fifty Mirages, paid for by the Israeli government, being retained and a period of tension occurred between Australia and France.
 As a result Israel looked to Australia for Mirage aircraft and parts manufacturing.
 In response, the French government put caveats on the further sale of Mirage parts and ammunition to Australia, leading to a misunderstanding that the French were placing a military related embargo on Australia because of the disagreement the two countries had about the Vietnam War.

 This was not unfounded, as Sweden and Switzerland had already restricted the Australian use of their technology in the war, so when a rumour spread that France had instructions that no RAAF Mirages be sent to Vietnam, threatening a cessation of ammunition provision, the idea of an embargo was made more believable by the circumstances.

-Such speculation was officially denied by the Australian government citing that another RAAF team was already deployed assessing further Australian–French aircraft cooperation with the Dassault Mirage 2000, although plans to modify the Mirages to use spare British Aden ammunition did take place.
-When this was discovered it started a dispute concerning royalty payments of the Australian production of French Direction des Études et Fabrications d'Armement (DEFA) ammunition and parts and served to feed the rumours further.
+In 1979, several years after the cessation of Australian involvement in Vietnam (and after the end of the war itself), plans to modify the Mirages to use spare British Aden cannon ammunition started a dispute concerning royalty payments for Australian production under licence of French Direction des Études et Fabrications d'Armement (DEFA) ammunition and parts, and served to revive rumours of a broader rift between the Australian and French governments.
+However, the Australian government denied such rumours – citing the fact that a RAAF team was working with Dassault to assess the possibility of cooperation on development of the Mirage 2000.